Yao-Jin/static-contact-lines-on-an-elastic-membrane/README.md

 # contact-lines-on-an-elastic-membrane
-This  project contains key codes for our paper **"Static interface profiles for contact lines on an elastic membrane"**.
+This website provides the codes and data for the paper  **"Static interface profiles for contact lines on an elastic membrane"**.

- Folder **key_codes** contains four matlab files combined to be the whole code for our project: **main.m reshape_droplet.m update_membrane.m move_contactline.m**.
+The folder **codes** contains the matlab functions/scripts for the numerical method proposed in the paper:

   **main.m** sets initial parameters of the numerical model and gives the whole structure of the numerical method.

 **reshape_droplet.m** is the function to compute the location of the current droplet using the area constraint and contact angles.